Jeanronu/VoterDeduplication/README.md

 the file in order to handle errors and exceptions.

 ### 2.3.
 Methods:
-In this class you should implement three deduplication methods that, but the end of them, should initialize the attribute ArrayList that contains the deduplicated voter list.
+In this class you should implement three deduplication methods that, by the end of them, should initialize the attribute ArrayList that contains the deduplicated voter list.
 The methods you should implement are:

 1. `void allPairsDeduplication()`: Implement a method which deduplicates the list with the all pairs strategy.
    As a reminder, all pairs has the program iterate through the list and compare each element to every other element to check for duplicates.
 Remember to correctly call your `compareTo` while checking for duplicates!
-   At the end, return a list with the duplicate Voters removed.
+   At the end, produce a list with the duplicate Voters removed.

 2. `void sortAndRemoveDeduplication()`: Implement a method which sorts the ArrayList of Voters, then iterates through and removes each duplicate Voter.
+Be careful not to modify the original ArrayList of voters.
 To do this, you may use the sort() method built into the `Collections` class in Java (which `ArrayLists` are a member of).
 These are imported with `java.util.*`.
 Example:

 ```